Lottery 'n Go » Blog » Lottery Prediction Algorithm Excel: Predict Lotto Numbers Using Excel

 It’s an excellent way to have fun in the process of selecting randomized numbers for your ticket.
 The odds of getting the same numbers are incredibly low.
 And the best part is that this algorithm applies to all lotteries.
 The only thing to consider is changing the numbers based on the lotto’s rules.

-Did you know that you can determine the probability of winning a particular lottery in Excel?
+Yes, you can calculate lottery probabilities in Excel.
 Here is a quick guide on how to do that before a detailed explanation.

 Create the following in your workbook: